NUBots robot soccer team

 Each year our NUBots team program soccer playing robots to compete in RoboCup, a global competition aimed at advancing artificial intelligence and robotics.

 Face to Face

-What is computer engineering?
-Computer engineers use digital and computing technologies to solve problems in industrial systems and in areas such as information processing, data transfer, communications, commerce and travel.
-They combine creativity with technology to develop both hardware and software for electronic and microprocessor-based systems.
+What is computer systems engineering?
+Computer systems engineers use digital and computing technologies to solve problems in industrial systems.
+As part of a Bachelor of Computer Systems Engineering (Honours) you will study courses in areas such as information processing, data transfer, communications, commerce and travel.
+Students will learn to combine creativity with technology to develop both hardware and software for electronic and ICT systems.

-Why combine engineering with physics?
-Complete these two bachelor degrees in just five years – deepen your technical skills with advanced physics courses.
+Why combine engineering with science?
+Complete these two bachelor degrees in just five years – deepen your technical skills with comprehensive physics courses which are available in the Bachelor of Science.
 Physics is fundamental to engineering and a deeper knowledge of this science can help you solve more complex engineering problems.
 This advanced theoretical background will also open up opportunities in research and development.